Skip to content

 • Goal-oriented task management

-• Lots of extra features like note-taking, journaling, and mood and habit tracking
+• Extra features like note-taking, journaling, habit tracking, and the ability to log mood and relationship information

 • Multiple ways to achieve your goals